-Tobacco Usage or Possession
+Tobacco/Vape Usage or Possession

 A student shall not possess and/or use tobacco products on school property, on school buses, or during school activities, on or off school property.
-This includes, but is not limited to, smokeless tobacco, look-alike drugs, e-cigarettes, or paraphernalia in accordance with Policy JHCD.
+This includes, but is not limited to, smokeless tobacco, look-alike drugs, e-cigarettes, vapes, or paraphernalia in accordance with Policy JHCD.

-First offense Three days in-school suspension
+First offense Two days in-school suspension

-Second offense Five days in-school suspension; notify sheriff's department
+Second offense Two days in-school suspension and two days After School